 Hong Kong is one of Asia's leading cities for vehicle emission control and fuel quality standards.
-Diesel vehicles are responsible for most roadside pollution in urban areas, and government strategies include tighter control on vehicle emissions, phasing out old diesel vehicles and introducing eco-friendly vehicles, including electric vehicles.
+Diesel vehicles are responsible for most roadside pollution in urban areas.
+The Government therefore imposes tighter vehicle emission control, phases out old diesel vehicles and introduces eco-friendly vehicles, including electric vehicles.
 It is mandatory for ocean-going vessels to use low-sulphur fuel on Hong Kong waters.
 Emission caps are imposed on power plants.
-The Harbour Area Treatment Scheme, comprising a network of 45 km of large tunnels constructed deep under the central urban area and a major sewage treatment plant on Stonecutters Island, collects sewage generated from districts around Victoria Harbour for centralised treatment.
-Various other measures, including installation of dry weather flow interceptors and upgrading old sewers and drains, are being implemented.
-Hong Kong cooperates with Guangdong Province to tackle regional environmental issues.
-From 2006 to 2018, concentration of major air pollutants in the region has substantially reduced.
-Environmental Protection The Government is taking action to reduce solid waste at source through legislation and targeted campaigns, such as those on food waste reduction and glass bottle recycling, and to enhance waste-related infrastructure.
-The target is to reduce the per capita disposal rate of municipal solid waste by 40 per cent by 2022 compared with 2011.
+The Harbour Area Treatment Scheme, comprising a 45-km network of large tunnels constructed deep under the central urban area and a major sewage treatment plant, collects sewage generated from districts around Victoria Harbour for treatment Environmental Protection In February 2021, the Waste Blueprint for Hong Kong 2035 was introduced.
+With the vision of 'Waste Reduction • Resources Circulation • Zero Landfill', the blueprint outlines the strategies, goals and measures to deal with waste management up to 2035.
+To get rid of the reliance on landfills for direct waste disposal, the Government will promote six major areas of action: waste reduction, waste separation, resource circulation, industry support, innovation and cooperation, and education and publicity.
 Waste reduction and recovery play an important role in waste management.
-The bill on municipal solid waste (MSW) charging, introduced into the Legislative Council in November 2018, provides financial incentives to reduce waste at source.
-The Environment and Conservation Fund has supported more than 130 community projects to try out MSW charging in different premises.
-Further to the Plastic Shopping Bag Charging Scheme in 2009 and the producer responsibility scheme (PRS) on waste electrical and electronic equipment in 2018, the Government has been implementing the PRS on glass beverage containers progressively and is preparing for the introduction of the PRS on plastic beverage containers.
+In preparation for municipal solid waste charging, the Government has been providing extra resources to strengthen waste reduction and recycling, starting 2019-20.
+Further to the Plastic Shopping Bag Charging Scheme introduced in 2009 and the producer responsibility scheme (PRS) on waste electrical and electronic equipment in 2018, the Government has been implementing the PRS on glass beverage containers and is preparing for the introduction of the PRS on plastic beverage containers.